Air India Flight 182

-Investigators found the attack was a part of a larger transnational terrorist plot and had included two attempted plane bombings.
-The first bomb was meant to explode aboard Air India Flight 301, which was scheduled to take off from Narita International Airport, Japan, but it exploded before it was loaded onto the plane.
-This bomb detonated early, killing two baggage handlers, because perpetrators failed to take into account that Japan does not observe daylight saving time.
-The second bomb planted aboard Air India Flight 182 in Canada was successful.
-It was eventually determined that both the plot and the bombs, which had been hidden inside luggage, had originated in Canada.
+The perpetrators are believed to be Inderjit Singh Reyat, a dual British-Canadian national, who pleaded guilty in 2003, and Talwinder Singh Parmar, separatist leader, who was one of the key individuals associated with the a Khalistani separatist group, Babbar Khalsa.
+The plot included a second bomb, intended to commit mass murder of the occupants of Air India Flight 301, but instead killed two baggage handlers at Tokyo's Narita International Airport when the bomb suitcase was being transferred from the original Canadian airplane to the Air India 747; fragments from this bomb proved Reyat's involvement.
+The two bombs had started their journey when checked onto a pair of Canadian Pacific Air Lines flights from Vancouver International Airport, one headed to Tokyo – for connection with Air India Flight 301, and one to Montreal – for connection with Air India Flight 182.

 The plan's execution had transnational consequences and involved citizens and governments from five nation states.
-The Babbar Khalsa separatist group was implicated in the bombings.

-Although a handful of members were arrested and tried for the Air India bombing, the only person convicted was Inderjit Singh Reyat, a dual British-Canadian national and a member of the International Sikh Youth Federation (ISYF), who pleaded guilty in 2003 to manslaughter.
+Babbar Khalsa, was implicated but not confirmed to be responsible for the bombing.
+Although a handful of people were arrested and tried for the Air India bombing, the only person convicted was Inderjit Singh Reyat, who pleaded guilty in 2003 to manslaughter.
 He was sentenced to fifteen years in prison for assembling the bombs that exploded on board Air India Flight 182 and at Narita.

 The subsequent investigation and prosecution lasted almost twenty years.
 This was the most expensive trial in Canadian history, costing nearly C$130 million.
+The two accused, Ripudaman Singh Malik and Ajaib Singh Bagri, were both found not guilty.

-The Governor General-in-Council in 2006 appointed the former Supreme Court Justice John C. Major to conduct a commission of inquiry.
-His report, which was completed and released on 17 June 2010, concluded that a "cascading series of errors" by the Government of Canada, the Royal Canadian Mounted Police (RCMP), and the Canadian Security Intelligence Service (CSIS) had allowed the terrorist attack to take place.
+The Governor General-in-Council in 2006 appointed the former Supreme Court Justice John C. Major to conduct a commission of inquiry into the failure to prevent the terrorist acts, compounded by the failure to achieve convictions of any perpetrators beyond the bomb maker.
+His report, which was completed and released on 17 June 2010, concluded that a "cascading series of errors" by the Government of Canada, the Royal Canadian Mounted Police (RCMP), and the Canadian Security Intelligence Service (CSIS) had allowed the militant attack to take place.